-Parsley is an excellent herb that's easy to grow, looks great, is high yielding, and very nutritional.
-Pest and disease-free for the most part, it's really the perfect addition to every garden.
-In this post, I'll cover How to Grow, Plant, and Harvest Parsley.
+Parsley is an excellent herb that's easy to grow, looks great, is high-yielding, and is very nutritious.
+Pest and disease-free for the most part, it's the perfect addition to every garden.
+I'll cover How to Grow, Plant, and Harvest Parsley in this post.

 VARIETIES OF PARSLEY